saurinn/saurinn/README.md

-### Hi, I'm Manuel Valdez, a Electronic Engineer really passionate and focused on the cybersecurity field (WebApp Security, Network Security, CTFs) from Venezuela:venezuela:
+### Hi, I'm Manuel Valdez, a Electronic Engineer really passionate and focused on the cybersecurity field (WebApp Security, Network Security, CTFs) from Venezuela 🇻🇪

 ```js
 const saurinn = {